How the Dream Started

 Tyrone working on Global Games on his OE - 2007

-The first events kicked off in September 2010; in the background, it was crazy and complete chaos.
-My poor family, whom I had roped in to help, were like stunned mullets on that opening morning as kids just started pouring in from every direction for registration, which we were not ready for.
+The first festival kicked off in September 2010.
+Behind the scenes, it was absolute chaos.
+My poor family, whom I had roped into helping, looked stunned on opening morning as kids poured in from every direction for registration—something we were woefully unprepared for.

 Tyrone Campbell